Learning-By-Doing-Never-Googling-Alone/ChatApp/README.md

     ```bash
     $ npm run dev
     ```
+4. Set env variables in .env file
+  Copy .env.example to .env and edit env variables to be yours

 ## Usage

 After installing and starting the development server, open your web browser and navigate to `http://localhost:5173`.